johnspray74/ReactiveCalculator/README.md

     https://github.com/john-spray/AUTWorkshop2020/releases

-    Under 'XMindParser Download' click on "Source code (zip)" to download it.
+    Click "Download the XMindParser here" to download it.
 Save it anywhere on your computer.
     In a Windows Explorer window, unzip it so that the tool's executable is ready to use during the workshop.